 The structure is exposed to an asset-liability maturity mismatch because the covered bonds' repayment profile is not aligned with that of the assets.
 Our model simulates a stressed sale of assets whenever a liquidity gap occurs in our analysis.
-The adjustment applied for residential and commercial mortgage assets is 425 basis points and 1000 basis points respectively, on top of the stressed interest rate at the time of the shortfall.
+The adjustment applied for residential and commercial mortgage assets is 425 basis points and 1,000 basis points, respectively, on top of the modeled interest rate at the time of the shortfall.

 We also model the possibility that the spread on the mortgages compresses over time, due to defaults, prepayments, and product switches.
-To account for this, we reduce margins, assuming that a percentage of the higher-yielding loans exit the portfolio.
+To account for this, we reduce margins, if a percentage of the higher-yielding loans exit the portfolio.
 We also stressed basis risk.

 Our 'AAA' credit risk shows the amount of overcollateralization commensurate with our credit risk assessment.
-This figure is 8.08% and floored by the result of the largest obligor default test determined under our CRE criteria for the housing association loans.
+This figure is 4.27%, and it is no longer floored by the result of the largest obligor default test determined under our CRE criteria.
+Following the increase in the balance of loans to housing companies, the loss related to the 10 largest obligors accounted for a relatively lower share of the cover pool, at 3.54%, compared to 7.66% in our previous analysis.

-Our target credit enhancement includes the additional credit enhancement that we expect is required to refinance the cover pool in a stressed environment.
-By applying our credit and cash flow stresses, we calculate a target credit enhancement of 15.82% below the available credit enhancement of 28.56%.
+Our TCE includes the additional credit enhancement that we expect is required to refinance the cover pool in a stressed environment.
+By applying our credit and cash flow stresses, we calculate a TCE of 19.40% (previously 17.44%) below the available credit enhancement of 27.43%.
+The increase in credit coverage and the relatively higher applied target asset spread (due to proportionally higher share of loans to housing companies) have driven the increase in the TCE.

-Because we consider there is an active secondary market for cover pool assets, the program can potentially achieve four notches of collateral-based uplift above the JRL.
+Because we consider that an active secondary market for cover pool assets exists, the program can potentially achieve four notches of collateral-based uplift above the JRL.
 From this potential uplift, we make no deductions because Hypo's covered bond features a 12-month maturity extension, which satisfies the liquidity coverage requirement under our criteria.
 Furthermore, Hypo commits to maintaining an overcollateralization level commensurate with the assigned rating.
 Therefore, the maximum collateral uplift is four notches, allowing the covered bond to attain a 'AAA' rating.

 With a JRL of 'aa-', the program requires three notches of collateral uplift to attain a 'AAA' rating.
-The overcollateralization commensurate with a 'AAA' rating equals 12.74%.
+The overcollateralization commensurate with a 'AAA' rating equals 15.62% equivalent to 'AAA' credit risk plus 75% of refinancing costs.
+With the available overcollateralization of 27.43% exceeding the TCE of 19.40%, the covered bonds benefit from one unused notch of collateral-based uplift.